wowadict/spuriousdb/README.txt

+On September 01 2013 the Spurious project officially merged with the MangosVB project.

+Further development of this emulator will continue at https://github.com/mangosvb

 The archive files are named with the client version number on them. ### represents the client version in the naming scheme.

 spurious###.rar   - This is a full database dump in one sql file.